 This sweet dessert hails from the Punjab region of Pakistan and India, traditionally eaten during festivals, or for us it was mainly during winter times when carrots are in season.
 Nowadays it’s popular worldwide with many variations.
 I like to stir it up a notch with added luster dust.
 It gives it a sparkle that I totally love and makes it extra special for any festive occasion.

 Grated carrots and rice cooked in milk and nuts.
-Perfect for a cold winter evening.
+Perfect for a cold winter days.

 Yield: 8 serving

 1 ½ cup water